Find the Best Grease Trap Cleaning Companies for Your Business

 In Bellflower, grease trap rules are governed by a combination of the California Health and Safety Code and the Los Angeles County Department of Public Works FOG Program.
 These regulations are designed to prevent sewer blockages and overflows, which can cause significant environmental damage and public health issues.

 California Health and Safety Code § 114201 mandates that all food service facilities properly maintain grease traps or interceptors to ensure efficient operation1.
 This state law is the foundation, but local enforcement adds specific layers.
-The LA County FOG program provides detailed guidelines, requiring that grease removal devices be easily accessible for service and inspection2.
-Furthermore, installations must comply with the California Plumbing Code, which includes specific sizing tables (like Table 1014.3.6) to determine the minimum capacity, often starting at 750 gallons for many establishments3.
+The LA County FOG program provides detailed guidelines, requiring that grease removal devices be easily accessible for service and inspection.
+Furthermore, installations must comply with the California Plumbing Code, which includes specific sizing tables (like Table 1014.3.6) to determine the minimum capacity, often starting at 750 gallons for many establishments.

 The Critical "25% Rule" and Cleaning Frequency